barrasso/cisco-sparkbot-tutorial/Docs/FlintBotNodeJS.md

 ```
 Once saved, now run your bot using `node mybot.js` and the webhook will begin to POST new messages in the Spark room.

+##### Want to incorporate healthcare data into your bots?
+[Check out our example](https://github.com/barrasso/cisco-spark-dev-guide/blob/master/Docs/PostgresCMSEx.md) using Postgres to query a CMS database.

 ### License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.